Manpreetkour95/Moldelling-all-supervised-ML-algorithms-together-/README.md

 Using for all ML models has been applied to the data.

-A glimpse of code is given below-
+A glimpse of code is given below:

 models = []